 The terms flipped classroom, active learning, and blended learning have been kicked around for a number of years, sometimes with great fanfare.
 One of the outcomes of our partnership with edX is that we have studied research results on effective teaching techniques.
 Relative to teaching on campus our conclusion is unequivocal, blended learning formats are far more effective.
 The content is much stickier!

 For example, the 2019 Impact Report from edX states: “edX and our partners have unlocked the power of blended learning – when on-campus learning happens both on-line and in person.
 Blended learning has been shown to improve learning outcomes.
-In one case, pass rates in a blended learning course delivered on the edX platform jumped to 91%, compared to a 59% pass rate in the traditional face-to-face class.”
+In one MIT case, pass rates in a blended learning course delivered on the edX platform jumped to 91%.”

 So, what is blended learning?
 Blended Learning combines classroom learning with online learning.
 Setting the context, for a campus class, we assign various activities for the learners to prepare before class so that class time can be an active learning environment.

 Active learning is an instructional approach that engages students in the material they are learning through problem-solving activities, writing assignments, group discussion, reflection activities, and any other task which promotes critical thinking about the subject.
 Active learning requires that students do something which develops their skills.
 This is a substantial shift from traditional classroom teaching models, passive learning, where the teacher provides information which the students dutifully record.
 Active learning shifts the focus of learning activity to the learner: what the learner does, what the learner thinks, and how the learner behaves.
 It uses all three learning-style preferences; visual, auditory, and particularly kinesthetic.